 Algebra I:

-- The student will meet individually with the instructor for the study of concepts in algebra including: equations, inequalities, exponents, polynomials, linear equations, functions, factoring, and rational expressions.
+- The student will meet individually with the teacher for a study of the concepts in Algebra including, equations, inequalities, exponents, factoring, linear equations, radicals, absolute value, functions, polynomials and rational expressions.

 Algebra II: